-The U54 Core Complex includes a 64-bit U5 RISC-V core, which has a single-issue, in-order, 5-6 stage RISC-V processor targeted for embedded applications requiring deterministic real-time response.
+The U54-MC Core Complex includes four 64-bit U5 RISC-V cores, which each have a single-issue, in-order, 5-6 stage RISC-V processor targeted for embedded applications requiring deterministic real-time response.
 The microarchitecture is capable of delivering an IPC of 1 and the core can be clocked at relatively high clock speeds.
 The SiFive U5 core is guaranteed to be compatible with all applicable RISC-V standards.

-The U5 core is configured to support the RV64I base ISA, as well as the Multiply (M), Single-Precision Floating Point (F), Double-Precision Floating Point (D), Atomic (A), and Compressed (C) RISC-V extensions.
+Each U5 core is configured to support the RV64I base ISA, as well as the Multiply (M), Single-Precision Floating Point (F), Double-Precision Floating Point (D), Atomic (A), and Compressed (C) RISC-V extensions.
 This is captured by the RISC-V extension string: RV64GC.
-The base ISA and instruction extensions are described in Chapter 5.
+The base ISA and instruction extensions are described in Chapter 6.